 - Double check your registration date and time

-- Make sure you have drafted out your schedule and that there are no conflicts.
-Schedule Builder and/or the Class Schedule Worksheet are the two best ways to draft your schedule.
+- Make sure you have drafted your schedule and that there are no conflicts.
+Schedule Builder is a popular tool many Bradley students use and say is helpful.

 - Confirm that you have no registration holds